CHAPTER 1: EVERYTHING YOU NEED TO KNOW

 - Not-for-profits with conduit bonds that are openly traded

-- Employee benefit plans that file financial statements with the SEC.
+- Employee benefit plans that files financial statements with the SEC.

-- For all other organizations, your Effective Date is your fiscal year beginning after Dec.
-15, 2020.
-For example, if you are a privately held company with a fiscal year end of March 31, your Effective Date would be March 31, 2021.
-[The original Effective Date for private organizations was the fiscal year beginning after Dec.
-15, 2019, but FASB delayed implementation for private companies by a year.]
+For public non-profits, the effective date is fiscal years beginning after December 15, 2020.
+For non-public organizations, the effective date is fiscal years beginning after December 15, 2021.
+For example, if you are a privately held company with a fiscal year end of March 31, your Effective Date is March 31, 2021.

 Initial Application Date